jhpyle/docassemble/_docs/functions.md

 ## <a name="user_has_privilege"></a>user_has_privilege()

-The `user_has_privilege()` function returns `True` if the user has any of the given privileges, and `False` otherwise.
-For example, if the user has the privilege of "customer," `user_has_privilege('customer')` will return `True`.
-A list can also be provided, in which case `True` will be returned if the user has any of the given privileges.
-For example, if the user has the privilege of "developer", `user_has_privilege(['developer', 'admin'])` will return `True`.
+The `user_has_privilege()` function returns `True` if the user has any of the given [privileges], and `False` otherwise.
+For example, if the user has the [privilege] of "customer," `user_has_privilege('customer')` will return `True`.
+A list can also be provided, in which case `True` will be returned if the user has any of the given [privileges].
+For example, if the user has the [privilege] of "developer", `user_has_privilege(['developer', 'admin'])` will return `True`.

 ## <a name="user_info"></a>user_info()